Tanglin Trust School

 Approximately 60–70% of students in the school are British passport holders; however, British people only make up about 30–35%.
 As of May 2014, 54 nationalities are represented.

-Since 2020, the school has continuously been recognized by The Schools Index as one of the word's leading 125 schools and one of the top 15 in the China and Southeast Asia category.

-In January 2023, Tanglin Trust School was named International School of the Year 2023 by ISC Research.

-In March 2025, Tanglin Trust School celebrated its centenary marked by a school-wide celebration involving all four schools, the infant, junior, senior, and sixth form college.

 History

 The school was founded in 1925 by Anne Griffith-Jones.
 It is the oldest British international school in Southeast Asia.
 When it first opened, it operated from premises within the Tanglin Club.
 It began with five students, but soon began to grow rapidly.
 At the time, many British expatriates living in Singapore sent their children away to boarding school in Britain at an early age.
 The school offered the alternative of providing British-style education in Singapore, so parents could postpone boarding school until an older age.

 In 1934, Griffith-Jones opened a second school – the Tanglin Boarding School in the Cameron Highlands.
 Again this was intended as a nearby alternative for expatriate families living in the region who would otherwise have to send their children to boarding schools in Britain.
 Many children who attended the school in Singapore up to the age of eight then went on to the boarding school in the Cameron Highlands, which catered for students up to the age of 13.
 However the school in Singapore continued to flourish.

 The news of many of our children who have left us tells us of the satisfactory places that they have taken at their home schools in England – and educationally that is our chief concern.